lipezaballa/todosActivity/README.md

 `org.hibernate.tool.schema.spi.CommandAcceptanceException: Error executing DDL "INSERT INTO todo (id, task, priority) VALUES (1, 'Implement loading - frontend only', 1)" via JDBC Statement`

 # Exercise

 Please implement the following as separate commits:

 ### Show the loading bar only while data as loading

 Currently, TODOs are fetched through a mock service (todo.service.ts) with an artificial delay of 2s.
 Hide the loading bar when data has finished loading.
+#SOLUTION: Create a variable "loading" true, when getAll is finished with a subscribe I change "loading" to false, with an \*ngIf in the progress-bar it appears only while it is true

 ### Implement search

 Wire up the existing search field, so the TODO list is filtered when the input changes.

 ### Implement delete on click

 Using the existing method `remove` on todo.service.ts, remove a TODO when it's clicked.
 Note that the `remove` method is intentionally made, so it randomly sometimes fails.
 This error should be handled as you see fit.

 ### Replace the mock service by backend API calls

 #### todo-list-backend

 Provide the API call endpoints with the help of Spring (entity, repository, controller etc.) that will be used in from the front-end.

 #### todo-list-frontend

 Using the backend API, replace the method definitions at todo.service.ts with actual API calls